SeismicSystems/pilot-tomo-api/page.md

 ### Fetching matches

+#### Description

-- get all matches that have been finalized on-chain, note this means claimed matches that aren't confirmed will not be included
+Tomo's client uses Seismic to fetch all matches that have been finalized on-chain.
+Note this means claim matches that aren't confirmed will **not** be included.

-- must specify an index for which match number to start at, only returns 100 matches at a time
+The fetch request must include an index to specify which match number to start at.
+Seismic returns at most 100 matches at a time for one user.
+If Tomo's client is more than 100 behind for a user, it can sync through repeated requests.

--
+As with claimed swipes, we provide a sample code snippet for signing a request to fetch matches:
 ```
 const requestSig = await walletClient.signTypedData({
     walletClient.getAddress(),